gshotwell/blog/content/post/2022-01-11-ms-covid/index.en-us.md

 I remember the feeling of swimming as though I were wrapped in a cotton sheet, I remember falling down because I didn't have any proprioception in my feet, and I remember switching to slip on shoes because I had trouble tying laces.

 By all rights I should've been terrified when the Covid-19 pandemic started.
-After all, I'm one of those vulnerable, immune-suppressed people that we're all supposed to shield from illness, but I've actually found that I've had a more stable emotional experience than most of the people I know.
+After all, I'm one of those vulnerable, immune-suppressed people that we're all supposed to shield from illness, but over the last two year's, I've found that I've had a more stable emotional experience than most of the people that I've interacted with.

 Pandemics are a kind of chronic illness on a societal level.
 For many people, Covid was the first experience of a health threat that persisted over a long period of time.